mmenestret/jdegoes.github.io/_posts/2014-08-18-principled-typeclasses.md

 In Haskell, the community's preferred solution is to create wrapper types (`newtype`) and define instances on the wrappers instead.
 You can then "force" the compiler to choose the instance you want by using the right wrapper type.

-This practice, which I lovingly call *newtype absue*, works well enough, but it's totally ad hoc and unprincipled.
+This practice, which I lovingly call *newtype abuse*, works well enough, but it's totally ad hoc and unprincipled.
 While you can force the compiler to select a desired instance by wrapping values in the right `newtype`, the instance satisfies *no more laws* than another `newtype` wrapper.

 Stated more forcefully, when we abuse newtypes, we are encoding functional requirements into the *name* of a `newtype` wrapper, instead of making the compiler verify those requirements!